 What did I do all day?
 How did I get nothing done?
 Truth.
 I do stuff.
 I work on my blog (which really is my job), but I become easily distracted.
 I keep tabs open on my computer and it’s like, “Oh.
 Someone just emailed me.
 Better see who it was.
 Michaels is having a sale.
 Nice.
-Vinyl’s on sale.
+Cardstock is on sale.
 Wonder if I can get it cheaper on Amazon.”
-Go to Amazon… Check cost of vinyl.
+Go to Amazon… Check cost of cardstock.
 Cheaper on Amazon, but it’s an add-on item.
-Shop around so I can buy more and get my vinyl by Monday… You get the picture.
+Shop around so I can buy more and get my cardstock by Monday… You get the picture.
 Distractions.

 Here’s why I do this, why I write down everything.

 - I can see everything I need to do, all at once.

 - I get to cross a lot of stuff off my list… and crossing stuff off a list gives me the feeling of accomplishment.
 Not only that, crossing off completed tasks pushes me to get more done so I can cross off more stuff.